ITfoxtec/FoxIDs/docs/token-exchange.md

 - [AspNetCoreApi1Sample](samples.md#aspnetcoreapi1sample), show token exchange from access token to access token insight an API

 > You can test token exchange with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and log in with an optional IdP.
 The click `Call API1 which call API2` or `Token Exchange + Call Api2` to call an API using token exchange.
-> Take a look at the sample configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!`

 ## Application registration configuration